vasilvalkov/TA-2016-CSharp-Advanced/09 Workshop - Strings and Text/05_EvenDifferences/README.md

 ### Input

 The input data should be read from the console.
 The sequence will be given on the only input line.
 All numbers will be separated by a single space (‘ ‘).
 The input data will always be valid and in the format described.
 There is no need to check it explicitly.

 ### Output

-The output data should be printed on the console.
+The output data should be printed on the console.</br>
 On the only output line write the sum of all even absolute differences found during the algorithm.

 ### Constraints